kromerm/adfdataflowdocs/adf-data-flow-faq.md

 When Microsoft provides help or troubleshooting with Data Flows, please provide the "DSL Code Plan".
 To do this, follow these steps:

 * From the Data Flow Designer, click "Code" in the top-right corner.
 This will display the editable JSON code for the data flow.
 * From the code view, click "Plan" on the top-right corner.
-This will swtich from JSON to the formatted DSL script plan.
+The Plan swtich from JSON to the formatted DSL script plan.
 * Copy & paste this script or save it in a text file.